erikaduan/introductory_maths/03_scripts/02_vectors-introduction.md

 Finding the dot product involves taking the transpose of the first vector and then calculating the sum of the product of each vector dimension.
-Later in this chapter, we will explore why the dot-product can be described as the projection of one vector onto another vector.
+Later in this section on vectors, we will explore why the dot-product can be described as the projection of one vector onto another vector.

 ![x\\cdot y = \\begin{bmatrix}